Calalzo di Cadore: Geography

 Calalzo lies within the Cadore Dolomites.
 The Dolomites are a range of limestone mountains in northeastern Italy.
 Nearby is a lake named Lago di Calalzo (Lake Calalzo), which is 12 km long.

 Transport

-Calalzo is the terminus of the Calalzo–Padua railway.
-From the station square, a bus service run by Dolomitibus serves Cortina d'Ampezzo, Auronzo, Santo Stefano di Comelico, and Sappada.
+The Calalzo-Pieve di Cadore-Cortina station, served by regional trains operated by Trenitalia under the service contract stipulated with the Veneto Region, is the northern terminus of the Calalzo-Padua railway.
+From the station square, a bus service run by Dolomitibus serves Cortina d'Ampezzo, Auronzo, Santo Stefano di Cadore, and Sappada.

+The Sant'Alipio stop and the Calalzo Paese-Marmarole and Calalzo FS stations were located along the Dolomites railway, which was in operation on this section between 1921 and 1964.
+The latter two stations served, at various times, as the southern terminus of the railway.
+The former narrow-gauge railway was later converted into a cycle path.

 Sports

 Cycling path

 Calalzo is home to a cycling path lying on the old railway line of Calalzo-Cortina, built in 1915 to move supplies during World War I. It became a tourist path in 1930 and was suppressed in 1967.
 Today it extends from Calalzo to Dobbiaco.
 During the year 2004 it was sealed and generally improved with better lighting in the tunnels.

 Giro d'Italia

 The route of the 2013 Giro d'Italia passed through Calalzo di Cadore during Stage 11.